gianniprocida/data-mart-airbnb/README.md

 ## How to Dockerize the MySQL Database?

-The approach of Dockerizing the Database, involves utilizing Docker CLI tools.
  When aiming to construct an application stack comprising multiple componentes, it is advisable to leverage Docker Compose.
 Take a look at the current state of our root directory.
 Remember this folder structure, as it will prove valuable in the subsequent steps

 ```
 ├── database_creation